BartlomiejLesniowski/BudgetApp/README.md

 # BudgetApp

-My first big project using Python.
-Aplication will track finances and save it into csv file - 4 columns (Date, Type, Amount and Description).
+Aplication BudgetApp track finances and save it into csv file - 4 columns (Date, Type, Amount and Description).